billsidea/bambu-poop-sorter/README.md

 The total number of bins available to the process will always equal the number of servos being used + 1.
 So, for example, if you are using 7 servos, there will be 8 bins available.

-Current bin assignments can be seen in the file named "3d_printing_poop_sorter_bambu_[machine serial number]_servosorter_db.json".
-Do not manually change the values in this file.
+Current bin assignments can be seen in the file named "3d_printing_poop_sorter_bambu_[machine serial number]_servosorter_db.json" (in your **~/.config/bambu_poop_sorter** folder).
+Do not manually change the values in this file while the process is running.
 Removing a filament from your AMS will automatically remove a bin assignment for that filament.
 If you wish to clear all bin assignments, stop the **bambu-poop-sorter** process and delete the aforementioned file.
 It will get regenerated automatically when the process starts back up.

+You will also see a **poopDB** file in your **~/.config/bambu_poop_sorter** folder.
+This is a shelve file used internally to keep track of the filaments loaded into your AMS slots.
+Depending on your OS and Python version, you may also see other files named **poopDB** with different extensions (e.g. .bak, .db, .dir, .dat).
+In the event that **bambu-poop-sorter** is having problems and you want a "clean slate", these files can be deleted (while the **bambu-poop-sorter** process is stopped) and they will get regenerated when you start the process back up, but that really should not ever be necessary.

 When **bambu-poop-sorter** first starts up, you will see that the servos will be configured to point to bin 1 ("DEFAULT") and then they will adjust from there as the print progresses and the filaments change.

 This logic has been tested up to the limits of my environment.
 This includes a Bambu Lab P2S with two AMS 2 Pro units attached and 2 AMS H/T units attached.
 If anyone has the "full compliment" of AMS units (i.e. 4 AMS 2 Pro, 4 AMS H/T) and would like to help me support all of those, please reach out via the [Discussions area of this project](https://github.com/billsidea/bambu-poop-sorter/discussions).
 There are some things I need to see about how those additional AMS units are enumerated in the mqtt messages.
+It is pretty straightforward to collect samples of this data in your environment using a tool like [Postman](https://www.postman.com/).

 All development and testing was done on a Bambu Lab P2S.
-I suspect it will work on a P1S and also all the "fancier" Bambu Lab machines.
-I know for a fact that it will definitely NOT run on the A1 series (I have an A1 Mini and the mqtt output from that machine is completely different).
+I suspect it will work on a P1S and also all the higher-end Bambu Lab machines.
+However, I know for a fact that it will definitely NOT run on the A1 series (I have an A1 Mini and the mqtt output from that machine is completely different).
+If you're up for some experimentation and trying it on the higher-end Bambu Lab machines, please let me know via [Discussions](https://github.com/billsidea/bambu-poop-sorter/discussions) how it goes.

 I'd be open to developing similar functionality for other models (even other printer brands), but I am limited by the printers I have available to me.
 Please reach out via [Discussions](https://github.com/billsidea/bambu-poop-sorter/discussions) if you'd like to collaborate on support for other printers.